JianhuiShi/Canidae-CREF-analysis/README.md

 cd code
 bash run.sh
 ```
-All computational results can be found in the `results` directory.
+All computational results can be found in the `results` directory generated.

 ## 5. Directory description